Range Rover Velar Review 2024

 On the motorway, the Range Rover Velar feels exceptionally stable, where its weight, four-wheel drive grip and planted nature give the driver full confidence in its ability to stick to the road, but you can hustle it along country lanes if needed.

-To improve its bandwidth, you can fit adaptive dampers as an option across the Velar range, or for a truly majestic and supple ride, the most powerful engines in the range are available with adjustable air suspension as well.
+To improve its bandwidth, you can fit adaptive dampers as an option across the Velar range, or for a truly majestic and supple ride, the top spec Autobiography comes with adjustable air suspension as well.
 This can be raised (for intrepid excursions off-road) or lowered to improve the cornering and lessen body roll.

 Cars riding on air springs feel wonderfully polished to drive, gliding over rougher Tarmac in a fashion that the standard Velar can't quite match, but it's a very pricey option, so only worth it if you also plan to fit big alloys.
 Regardless of the setup you go for, the Velar feels heavier and less nimble than rivals such as the BMW X4.

 That's not necessarily a bad thing.
-We think many buyers will prefer this gentler approach to the overly stiff setup on some competitors (e.g. Porsche's Macan) which feel unforgiving on British roads.
-If you do want to ratchet up its agility, the flagship SVA gets a sportier suspension setup that sheds comfort in favour of poise.
+We think many buyers will prefer this gentler approach to the overly stiff set-up on some competitors (such as Porsche's Macan) which feel unforgiving on British roads.
+Used buyers can also opt for the P550 model that has its own firmer set-up to cope with its prodigious performance potential.

 Land Rover makes its engine range very simple to understand.
-Diesels are badged 'D' with a number that matches their exact power output, petrols get a 'P' and the same; so it's easy to tell what's under the bonnet.
+Diesels are badged 'D' with a number that matches their power output, petrols get a 'P' and the same; so it's easy to tell what's under the bonnet.
+If there's an 'e' on the end of the designation, it's a plug-in hybrid.
+Simple, eh?

 All models get four-wheel drive and an eight-speed automatic gearbox, so your choice effectively boils down to whether your priorities are decent fuel economy, or hair-raising performance – the Velar has plenty of both.